mpdylan/mpdylan.github.io/research.md

 The initial-value problem for the Korteweg-de Vries equation for periodic or quasiperiodic initial data is solved by an algebrogeometric construction, where the role played by the transmission coefficient in the inverse scattering transform is played by a hyperelliptic Riemann surface.
 In this setting, the nonlinear KdV flow is linearized on the Jacobian of this curve, and the inverse transform is mediated by theta functions.
-In 1990, Ercolani and McKean used a limiting procedure to transfer this geometric interpretation to the scattering context.
+In 1990, Ercolani and McKean used a limiting procedure to transfer this geometric interpretation to the scattering context.[^2]

 The same limiting procedure can be applied in the case of discrete Schroedinger operators and orthogonal polynomials on the unit circle, with some complications due to the different form of the spectra of such operators.

-Code for associated numerical calculations may be found in my repository [Floquet](https://github.com/mpdylan/Floquet/)
+Code for associated numerical calculations may be found in my repository [Floquet](https://github.com/mpdylan/Floquet/).

 ### Discrete Darboux transformations